glv/smithereen/README.md

 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
+* Commit, do not mess with Rakefile, VERSION, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.